OlekSt/Hit-the-Slopes/Testing.md

 Navbar:
     -	Active menu item: shows all of them as active
-    -	Mobile menu: Is not visible, and pressing on menu sandwich does not open menu in mobile view.

 New user registration:
     - Google message: Passwords are not safe....